 Murder in the Mystery Suite (Book Retreat Mysteries #1) by Ellery Adams

-Adams is a prolific writer of cozy mysteries, and in a meta twist, she is a prolific inserter of bookish details into her works.
-While Secret, Book, and Scone Society is Adams’s most well-known series, if you love books and libraries and history and small-town living and just a hint of Knights Templar-adjacent things, this series is for you.
 The Book Retreat Mysteries follow the life of widow Jane Steward.
-Tasked with managing Storyton Hall, a family estate that was moved from England to the mountains of Virginia and converted into a five-star hotel, Jane has enough on her plate when one of the prestigious guests at a conference is found murdered.
+Tasked with managing Storyton Hall, a family estate that was moved from England to the mountains of Virginia and converted into a five -star hotel, Jane has enough on her plate when one of the prestigious guests at a conference is found murdered.
 Adams’s dialogue is often so expository as to be cringingly obvious, but the stories are well-paced, charming, and chock-full of literary references.

 Murder at the Vicarage (Miss Marple #1) by Agatha Christie

-I’ll confess: I’m an Hercule Poirot fan through-and-through.
-But Agatha Christie practically wrote the manual for cozy mysteries with the Miss Marple series, and so it’s on this list.
 Murder at the Vicarage has all the hallmarks of a good cozy series: a nosy yet self-effacing elderly woman, a charming English village, the rigid class tensions that will never cease to fascinate American audiences.
 Yet despite these now-stereotypes, the Miss Marple series has all of Christie’s hallmark twists.
-For many mysteries I know who the responsible party is within about 40 pages, yet Christie never fails to thrill and stump me.
-It takes quite a while for Miss Marple to enter the story she eventually anchors - which, in my view, is a fascinating look at the artistic process.
+It takes quite a while for Miss Marple to enter the story she eventually anchors – a fascinating view at the artistic process.

 The Thursday Murder Club (Thursday Murder #1) by Richard Osman

-A group of 4 English retirees - a nurse, a spy, a psychiatrist, and a ball-busting union protester - get together every Thursday to discuss old murder cases.
+A group of 4 English retirees – a nurse, a spy, a psychiatrist, and a ball-busting union protester – get together every Thursday to discuss old murder cases.
 What starts as an interesting way to pass the time quickly evolves into something more when the developer of their retirement community is found murdered.
-The writing of this book is unlike anything you’ve read in a cozy mystery; a wry blend of cheerful and curmudgeonly.
 Osman is a comedian in his native UK, and it shows, as I laughed out loud many times reading this series.
 Come for the mystery and stay for the idiosyncratic and painfully real characters.

 Still Life (Chief Inspector Armand Ganache #1) by Louise Penny

 Chief Inspector Armand Ganache is tasked with infiltrating the remote Québécois village of Three Pines in the first installment bucolic series.
-The writing of this series is so masterful as to practically be considered literary fiction, and the characters are sharp and deeply flawed.
-Still, the series still emanates a certain old-fashioned charm; perhaps it’s the small town, perhaps it’s Gamache’s calm, collected, Poirot-esque analysis.
-Featured in the Amazon Prime show Three Pines, this series is well worth a reading binge before partaking in a watching binge.
-If you prefer audiobooks, the narrator has a deep gravelly voice with a lovely Québécois accent.
+The series still emanates a certain old-fashioned charm; perhaps it’s the small town, perhaps it’s Gamache’s calm, collected, Poirot-esque analysis.
+Featured in the upcoming Amazon Prime show Three Pines, this series is well worth a reading binge before partaking in a watching binge.
+The later books in the series stray from Three Pines, but still center around Gamache’s inner circle and their authentic inner monologues.

 Borrower of the Night (Vicky Bliss #1) by Elizabeth Peters

-Peters is best known for her Amelia Peabody series, but I am a dedicated fan of Vicky Bliss.
-Bliss, a self-aware and self-deprecating art historian, is constantly being pulled into art heists and scandals the world over.
+Vicky Bliss, a self-aware and self-deprecating art historian, is constantly being pulled into art heists and scandals the world over.
 While the first book takes place in a dank castle in Bavaria, many of the books double as love letters to their settings; Street of the Five Moons in particular will make you feel absolutely transported to Rome.
 These books were written in the 70s and 80s, as the rampant sexism from male characters will show, but Vicky’s second wave feminism is alive and well as she deftly outsmarts her male counterparts.
-(Although she and Stephanie Plum both have the “I don’t care one whit about my appearance, but extremely handsome men are constantly hitting on me!” quality).
 This series is a must for art and travel lovers.

 Rivers of London (Rivers of London #1) by Ben Aaronovitch

 Peter Grant sits on the lowest rung of London’s metropolitan police force: Probationary Constable.
 Until one day when he encounters a bizarre murder scene and talks to a witness no one else seems able to see.
 Peter’s phantasmagorical encounter leads him to the door of DCI Thomas Nightingale, the head of a secret unit that deals in all crimes paranormal and magical.
-As a love letter to London and a nod to British magical lore, this book does its job splendidly.
-As a mystery series, Aaronovitch does a masterful job of maintaining a larger arc through the series while plotting one mystery per book.
-The writing voice is wry and silly, and the series has plenty of material to gobble up.
+As a love letter to London and a nod to British magical lore, this series does its job splendidly.

 Shady Hollow (Shady Hollow #1) by Juneau Black